 2. It Relaxes Your Dog

 Since doga incorporates techniques that calm your dog, you will notice that it is much more relaxed after a session.
 Puppies, in particular, are more focused so it gets easier to train them.
-From doga, you will learn that the inner peace and joy you feel after a session, your
+From doga, you will learn that the inner peace and joy you feel after a session, your dog can feel it too.
+The positivity of your environment will reflect on your pet.

 3. It Heals Your Dog